If you are proud of brewing with British Hops why not shout about it.

 There are 27 commercially grown British Aroma Hop varieties in the UK.

-- British Hop aromas include notes such as Tangerine, citrus, grass, grapefruit, chocolate, blackcurrant, spice, pepper, apricot, marmalade and mint.
+- British Hop aromas include notes such as Tangerine, citrus, grass, grapefruit, chocolate, blackcurrant, spice, pepper, apricot, marmalade, mint, honey, floral & molasses.

 - The UK is the only country to have focused so strongly on disease resistance, making our British Hops both environmentally friendly and inevitably more appealing.

 - The Low Trellis growing system, which is more cost effective and the future of hop growing, was developed in the UK, and is being emulated in the rest of the world.